CorruptBandit/Tchoukball-Tracker/README.md

 There are two options, run with local node and go or run within docker.

+Certificates are required.
+Please contact the developers for these.

 **Run Locally:**
 1. MongoDB: `docker compose up mongodb`
 1. Backend: `(cd server && go run main.go)`